-CU Medicine (formerly University Physicians, Inc.) is dedicated to providing healthcare and administrative support to the University Of Colorado School Of Medicine’s nearly 3,000 providers.
+University of Colorado Medicine (formerly University Physicians, Inc.) is dedicated to providing business operations and administrative support to nearly 3,000 active University of Colorado School of Medicine clinical healthcare providers.

 We are seeking a highly motivated Medical Coding & Documentation Auditor to join our team.

 The Auditor is responsible for conducting internal audits of the medical documentation, coding, and billing in the provider setting and will ensure compliance with Federal and State regulations and payer policies and procedures.
 The audits performed by this individual will determine whether services provided to patients are billed accurately and are consistent with medical record documentation and in accordance with the appropriate third party billing regulations and/or standards.
 The Auditor will communicate findings to Medical Staff and other appropriate personnel and will provide education on identified issues.

 - Provide formal and informal coding and regulatory education to all coding/charge capture staff, billing staff, attending physicians, residents, and non-MD providers involved with billing for professional services as directed by Federal and State requirements and AMA coding directives.